( about - config - maintenance - irc - message boards - hardware - software - contact )

 The configuration for HTTPServ is in httpd.bat and in the configuration file referenced by the MTCPCFG environment variable.
 Additionally, a HTACCESS.--- file is copied to the root of the HTML directory, which enables the status and clients pages.

-Bootup takes along time, since all files are copied to RAM disk prior to running anything.
-This is an attempt to reduce the wear and tear on the actual floppy drive and the floppy.
+Bootup takes a long time, since all files are copied to RAM disk prior to running anything.
+This is partially to reduce the wear and tear on the actual floppy drive and the floppy, and partially to make visiting the site a bearable experience.
 Once running, however, it should be stable for weeks on end. :)

 Maintenance